 Terminal_number

 Terminal_number is an identifier for a specific terminal.
 Terminal_number shall be a positive non-zero integer less than or equal to the value of the Number_of_terminals argument.
-This value will also match the number of terminals used in an associated IBIS-ISS subcircuit, or the number of ports plus 1 (N+1) used in a corresponding associated Touchstone file.
+This value shall be greater than zero and less than or equal to Number_of_terminals.
 The same Terminal_number shall not appear more than once for a given Interconnect Model.
 If any terminals are not present for a given Interconnect Model, then those terminals are unused, and shall be terminated according to the Unused_port_termination rules.

 The Terminal_number entry shall match the IBIS-ISS terminal (node) position or the Touchstone file terminal (line) position, plus an undeclared reference line.
 The Terminal_number entries may be listed in any order as long as there are no duplicate entries.